gausby/graphql_deux/README.md

 My argument for handling `:null -> null` as a special case in Poison is interopability with other Erlang modules.
-I know of people who have had to deal with this while they build CouchDB adaptors, so I am not the only one with this problem.
+I know of people who have had to deal with this building CouchDB adaptors and other JSON adaptors built on top of the Erlang libraries.
+In short this is not a unique problem.
 I have solved the problem by using the `jsx` JSON encoder, the same encoder we use at ShopGun, because it convert `:null` to `null` in the resulting JSON.
 That is why exjsx has been listed as a dependency.